wispem-wantex/go-azimuth/README.md

 export ETHEREUM_RPC_URL=https://mainnet.infura.io/v3/<YOUR_API_KEY>

 # Fetch the logs, L1 and L2.
 # You can pick any database filepath you want; I like `azimuth.db`.
-That's also the default,
+That's also the
-# so you can omit it if you like.
+# default, so you can omit it if you like.
-azimuth --db azimuth.db get_logs_azimuth # Specify database file manually
+./azimuth --db azimuth.db get_logs_azimuth # Specify database file manually
-azimuth get_logs_naive                   # "azimuth.db" is the default, if you don't provide it
+./azimuth get_logs_naive                   # "azimuth.db" is the default if not provided

 # Play the logs
 # These don't print anything, and they take a few mins each.
-azimuth play_logs_azimuth
+./azimuth play_logs_azimuth
-azimuth play_logs_naive  # This will print some "Signature failed to verify"; it's OK
+./azimuth play_logs_naive  # This will print some "Signature failed to verify"; it's OK
 ```

 ### Tip: speedup with an in-memory database file